Nil-Andreu/leads-manager/README.md

 Those components will have Boostrap as styling, as this is only a project for practical example (so we are not focusing on styles)

+## 10. Implementing Redux
+We are going to use Redux, as we need a single source of truth.
+As we are going ot have leads and authentication, so we need some form to save our state of the application.

+We can install Redux DevTools for Chrome, so we can see a clear image of how the state of the Redux is.

+So we go ot our terminal, and put: npm install redux react-redux redux-thunk redux-devtools-extension

+Where redux-thunk will allow us to make asynchrnous requests.

+One of the first thinks when implementing Redux, is to start with the store.